 - No more than 16 units total of directed group/independent study may be used for degree requirements.

-Independent Study courses need a faculty sponsor and the approval of the Executive Director of the Haas Undergraduate Program.
+Independent Study courses need a faculty sponsor and the approval of the advising team at the Haas Undergraduate Program.
 It is the student’s responsibility to find a faculty sponsor.
 One resource is the Haas Faculty directory.

 UGBA 199 Independent Study credit cannot be received for internships, whether paid or unpaid.
 Please also review this Career Center information.